 This course provides hands-on experience of basic word and advanced word processing techniques and functions.
 Current version of popular word processing software is incorporated.
+CINS 1250 has a 5-year term limit on transfer credit.
 (110602)

 CINS 1350 - SPREADSHEET APPLICATIONS (3-3-0-0)